cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 1. On the page prompting you to enter a one-time code, select **Start account recovery process**.<br>
     ![Two-Factor Authentication page](/deepdive/2FARecovery.png "Select 'Start account recovery process' to recover your account")
 1. Once you get an email with a one-time identity verification code, enter the code, and select **Verify**.
-1. Your _Organization Owner_ gets notified and turns off 2FA for your account.
+1. Your Organization Owner gets notified and turns off 2FA for your account.
-   - If you are the only _Organization Owner_, we'll turn off 2FA for you.
+   - If you are the only Organization Owner, we'll turn off 2FA for you.
 1. You get an email notification confirming that your 2FA settings were updated.
 1. You can now sign in without a second authentication factor.
    - If your organization enforces 2FA, enable it upon signing in.